 The Saint Louis University College for Public Health and Social Justice is the only academic unit of its kind, studying social, environmental and physical influences that together determine the health and well-being of people and communities.

 It also is the only accredited school or college of public health among nearly 250 Catholic institutions of higher education in the United States.
-Guided by a mission of social justice and focus on finding innovative and collaborative solutions for complex health problems, the college offers nationally recognized programs in public health, social work, health administration, applied behavior analysis, and criminology and criminal justice, and urban planning and development.
+Guided by a mission of social justice and focus on finding innovative and collaborative solutions for complex health problems, the college offers nationally recognized programs in public health, social work, health administration, applied behavior analysis, criminology and criminal justice, and urban planning and development.